microsoft/opendatacloud/docs/deployment-configuration.md

     - `sendGridApiKey` - the key your created for the SendGrid API.
     - `domainName` - if your instance will be set up to use a custom domain, then this should be set to the domain name you will use (e.g. `myopendata.com`).
     - `b2cTenant` - the Azure B2C tenant that will be used (e.g. `myopendata.onmicrosoft.com`).
-    - `b2cWebAudience` - the client id of the Web application configured in B2C.
+    - `b2cWebAudience` - the application (client) id of the Web application configured in B2C (a Guid value).
-    - `b2cWebPolicy` - the name of the Web application policy configured in B2C.
+    - `b2cWebPolicy` - the name of the Web application policy (user flow) configured in B2C (like `B2C_1_UserSignIn`).
+The web and administration applications may both use the same policy, if desired.
-    - `b2cAdminAudience` - the client id of the Administration application configured in B2C.
+    - `b2cAdminAudience` - the application (client) id of the Administration application configured in B2C (a Guid value).
-    - `b2cAdminPolicy` - the name of the Administration application policy configured in B2C.
+    - `b2cAdminPolicy` - the name of the administration application policy (user flow) configured in B2C (like `B2C_1_UserSignIn`).
     - `authorizedAdminUsers` - a list of email addresses that are authorized to use the administration application.

+    Note that the `instrumentationKey` will have to modified after the Azure Resources have been deployed.

 1. Copy these configuraiton settings to other configuration files within the application by running this command: